 After the seed has been sown evenly it is essential that it be covered about $\frac{1}{8}$ inch, just enough to keep it from blowing away.
 If seed is buried too deeply the grass will not emerge.
-Small areas may be lightly covered with screened soil.

-Otherwise cover the seed by raking carefully.
+If there is an available supply of finely screened, weedfree topsoil, the seed may be covered very lightly with it.
+If no topsoil is available, cover the seed by raking carefully.
 The practice of using a layer of straw is not advised except for protecting slopes and possibly for summer plantings.
 A layer of peat or manure should never be used.

-It is advisable to roll newly seeded lawns with a light roller.
-This firms the soil and brings it into direct contact with the seed which can then get moisture for germination.

-W HILE prolonged drouth does not harm seed, its germination can be hastened by regular watering, to take advantage of otherwise good growing weather.
+It is very necessary to roll newly seeded lawns ith a light roller.
+This firms the soil and brings into direct contact with the seed which can then get moisture for germination.
+WHILE prolonged drouth does not harm seed, its germination can be hastened by regular watering.
+This may be advisable in order to take advantage of otherwise good growing weather.
 Once the seed has started to sprout, the supply of moisture needs to be constant or the plants may perish.
-Two or three waterings with a fine spray may be required on bright days until the grass gets a good start.
+Then, too, heavier soils may crust over so the seedlings can't push through.
+In either case, three or four waterings with a fine spray may be required on bright days until the grass gets a good start.
 It is not necessary to soak the ground because the first roots are short ones.
 Only the surface of the ground needs to be kept moist at all times.
-As the grass matures, watering can be less frequent but heavier.
+As the grass matures, watering can be less frequent but deeper.